-These positive results are also reflected in the ongoing low number of members who discontinued their membership through the year.
-In 2016/17, the RBHS had a discontinuance rate of 4.7 per cent, which is around half of that experienced by the industry on average.
-The table below shows the favourable RBHS discontinuance rates over the last five years when compared to the industry average.
+Another indicator that illustrates the positive experience of RBHS members is the low number of members who discontinue their membership through the year.
+In 2017/18, the RBHS had a discontinuance rate of 6.5 per cent, which is significantly below that experienced by the industry on average.
+The graph below shows the favourable RBHS discontinuance rates over the last six years when compared to the industry average.